 I guide students to set goals, reflect on their progress, strengthen their study habits and social-emotional skills, and to develop a sense of responsibility for and a personal investment in their learning.
-I also prioritize developing 21st-century learning skills by emphasizing mathematical reasoning and critical thinking and by encouraging my students to question, explain their thinking, and problem solve.
+I also prioritize developing 21st-century learning skills by emphasizing mathematical reasoning and critical thinking and by encouraging my students to question, explain their thinking, and problem solve (while balancing this with the repeated practice of important skills to gain mastery and fluency).
 I teach them about malleable intelligence and developing a growth mindset, and I aim to build confidence and a love of math within each of them.

 I hold ALL of my students to an attainable high standard and carry a strong conviction that every student can achieve.
 I expect my students to take risks, to embrace their mistakes as opportunities to deepen their learning, and to readily ask me questions when they don’t know something.
 I expect them to work hard and always act with honesty and respect.